Mygrowthbox/FAQ-generator/README.md

 > A free AI-powered tool that generates SEO-optimized FAQ sections in seconds — no account required for end users.

-🔗 **Live demo:** [mygrowthbox.com](https://mygrowthbox.com) *(insert your page URL)*
+🔗 **Live demo:** [mygrowthbox.com]((https://mygrowthbox.com/generateur-de-faq-optimisee/)) *(insert your page URL)*

 ---

 ## What it does

-AI FAQ Generator is a WordPress plugin I built for [MyGrowthBox](https://mygrowthbox.com).
+AI FAQ Generator is a online tool I built.
 Visitors enter a topic, a URL, or a block of text — the AI returns a fully structured FAQ they can customize and paste into any website.

 No sign-up.
 No paid subscription.
 Just paste and publish.